opulo-inc/docs/docs/openpnp/v4/calibration/index.md

 Pick-and-place machines are complicated and require extensive calibration to work correctly.
 OpenPnP is a large piece of software that can take time to learn.
 Please note that learning the software and calibrating your machine can take many hours, and that time should be set aside for getting everything honed in.

-We provide these docs, the walkthrough video, and default configuration files to make the process as straightforward as possible, but if you notice things that we can be doing to make the process easier, please do not hesitate to let us know by making a [Github Issue](https://github.com/opulo-inc/docs/issues).
+We provide these docs and default configuration files to make the process as straightforward as possible, but if you notice things that we can be doing to make the process easier, please do not hesitate to let us know by making a [Github Issue](https://github.com/opulo-inc/docs/issues).

 !!! danger "Important"
     You must complete these calibration steps **in order**.
 Each calibration step relies on the steps that come before, so it's imperative that you complete them in the order we have them listed.